September 12-13, 2017

-The American Geosciences Institute (AGI), in collaboration with many other geoscience societies, invites geoscientists to come to Washington D.C. for the annual Geosciences Congressional Visits Days (GEO-CVD) on September 13-14, 2016.
-Decision makers need to hear from geoscientists.
+The American Geosciences Institute (AGI), in collaboration with many other geoscience societies, invites members of the geoscience community from across the nation to come to Washington D.C. for the annual Geosciences Congressional Visits Days (Geo-CVD), which will take place this year on September 12-13, 2017.
+The Geo-CVD is a great opportunity to gain exposure to the federal legislative process, and provide lawmakers with valuable information to inform policy decisions.
 Join us and many of your colleagues for this two-day event uniting geoscience researchers, professionals, students, educators, engineers, and executives in Washington D.C. to raise visibility and support for the geosciences!

 What To Expect

-Participants will spend the afternoon of Tuesday, September 13 at a workshop honing their communication skills.
-Participants will learn how Congress works, how to conduct congressional visits, and about relevant legislation, federal agencies, and programs.
-At the end of the workshop, participants are given time to craft and practice their message one-on-one with geoscience policy staff.
+On Tuesday, September 12, participants will spend the afternoon at a workshop geared toward honing their communication skills.
+Participants will learn/review the basics of how Congress functions, how to approach meetings with congressional staff, and what relevant legislation, federal agencies, and programs they should be aware of.
+At the end of the workshop, participants are given time to craft and practice their message one-on-one with experienced geoscience policy staff.

-The second day, Wednesday, September 14, will consist of visits with members of Congress or their congressional staff on Capitol Hill.
+The second day, Wednesday, September 14, will consist of visiting with members of Congress and/or their staff on Capitol Hill.
+These visits are arranged by society staff who will also accompany groups of participants on the office visits.

 - Background Materials